 Getting Your Cat to Use the Scratching Post

 Going from bringing it home to your cat actually using the scratching post is the trick.
 Your kitty’s natural curiosity will probably lead them to it—or at least, the bag or box.
 We suggest initially placing the post near the problem spot if you’re trying to break a bad habit.
 Of course, catnip is a powerful influencer too.
 The essential thing is to make the post part of a positive experience.

 If your pet scratches on the post, praise them for making the right choice.
 If your kitty turns to the couch, move the post in their path to encourage them to use it instead.
 Some cat owners find that double-sided tape on the furniture works well, especially if you use it along with the introduction of the new cat post.
 We strongly urge you to avoid using squirt guns or other physical deterrents.
 After all, your cat is merely acting out of instinct.

-After going through our reviews, the MidWest Feline Scratching Post has come out on top as the best product on our list.
-It stands out for its simple design and durable construction.
-The sisal twine, carpet and sturdy base are an excellent match.
+After going through our reviews, you’ll likely understand why the Hepper Hi-Lo Cat Scratcher has come out on top as the best product on our list.
+It stands out for its modern and functional design and durable construction.

 The Frisco Sisal Cat Scratching Post is a simple design that works well for most cats.
 The pillar is tall enough for most pets.
 The sisal is durable and sure to please your kitty for the long term.
 The price is also right, making it an excellent value.